g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 ### WMS
 **Through this tool the user can add custom WMS layers to the WebGis service.**

-The user can add one or more WMS URL and, for each of them, define:
+The user can add one or more WMS URLs (associated with a customizable name) and, for each of them, define:
  * the position (top or buttom) with respect to the other layers of the project
  * the layer to load
  * the projection system to be associated